 - Collaborate with other Instagram accounts for shoutouts.

-As a result, it’s attracting an increasing number of brands and businesses that want to grow their presence, and use Instagram as a channel to drive more sales, making it increasingly difficult to stand out.
-However, I’m pretty confident that with the help of this guide + your own creativity, you’ll be ahead of the game in no time.
+As a result, it’s attracting an increasing number of brands, businesses and freelancers that want to grow their presence and use Instagram as a channel to drive more sales.
+Despite this making it harder than ever to stand out, I’m confident that with the help of this guide + your own creativity, you’ll be ahead of the game in no time!

 A lot of marketers will probably disagree with me on this, but I’ve recently noticed that posting more content doesn’t necessarily make your account grow faster.
 Engaging with other Instagrammers does.

-In the beginning, I used to post every single day, twice a day.
+In the beginning, I used to post twice a day every day.
 One week, I posted only 2 times or so, but was very active on the platform, leaving comments and likes all over the place, reaching out to users that I would like to collaborate with in the future, and so on.

 My engagement stayed more or less the same, but I was gaining more daily followers than ever before.